Updated Mar 14, 2026

-Prioritise subject‑integrated, cohort‑sensitive provision and make outcomes visible.
-In the National Student Survey (NSS), Career guidance support is positive overall (sentiment index +34.7) yet Social sciences sits lower at 31.2, so embedding discipline‑aware activity in programmes matters.
-Within sociology, the career guidance tone is +31.5, and international students respond less positively than average in this topic (+26.1), so universities target specialised advice and equitable access.
-Career guidance support refers to a cross‑sector NSS open‑text theme; sociology is the Common Aggregation Hierarchy grouping used in UK reporting.
-The sections below apply these signals to strengthen provision for sociology students.
+career guidance, supportsociologySociology students do not need more generic careers advice.
+They need support that turns their degree into visible routes into work, and NSS feedback shows where that still falls short.
+In the National Student Survey (NSS), Career guidance support is positive overall (sentiment index +34.7), yet Social sciences sits lower at 31.2, and within sociology the tone is +31.5, with international students responding less positively than average in this topic (+26.1).
+That points to a clear need for subject-integrated support, fair access across cohorts and more visible outcomes.
+Career guidance support is a cross-sector NSS open-text theme, and sociology is the Common Aggregation Hierarchy grouping used in UK reporting, as set out in our NSS open-text analysis methodology.
+The sections below show how to turn those signals into stronger provision for sociology students.

 What does the evidence say needs to change in sociology career support?